cswartzvi/hamilton/examples/numpy/air-quality-analysis/README.md

 This is taken from the numpy tutorial https://github.com/numpy/numpy-tutorials/blob/main/content/tutorial-air-quality-analysis.md.

 # analysis_flow.py
-Is where the analysis steps are defined as Hamilton functions.
+Is where the analysis steps are defined as Apache Hamilton functions.

-Versus doing this analysis in a notebook, the strength of Hamilton here is in forcing concise definitions and language around steps in the analysis -- and then magically the analysis is pretty reusable / very easy to augment.
+Versus doing this analysis in a notebook, the strength of Apache Hamilton here is in forcing concise definitions and language around steps in the analysis -- and then magically the analysis is pretty reusable / very easy to augment.
 E.g. add some
 @config.when or split things into python modules to be swapped out, to extend the